 Although flu can circulate year-round, typically flu viruses are spread most commonly in fall and winter.
-Each year, activity varies with different strains making their way around the U.S. Although it's still early, here's a look at what we might have in store for the 2018-2019 flu season, according to the Centers for Disease Control and Prevention.
+Each year, activity varies with different strains making their way around the U.S.

-When should you get your flu vaccine this year?
+Did you already get your flu shot?

-The CDC tells doctors they can vaccinate patients as soon as the flu vaccine becomes available.
-But it's key to get the vaccine before the onset of flu season, which typically starts around October and can run as late as May.
+It's key to get the vaccine before the onset of flu season, which typically starts around October and can run as late as May.
 Because it takes about two weeks for antibodies that protect against the flu to develop in your body after you get the vaccine, the CDC recommends getting the vaccine by the end of October.
 Children who need two doses of flu vaccine should start the process sooner because those doses typically need to be given four weeks apart.

 That doesn't mean you're too late if your annual physical is in November or later.
-In the past, peak flu season activity has typically occurred in January or later, so getting a flu vaccine later than October can still help protect you.
+In the past, peak flu season activity has typically occurred in January or later, so getting a flu vaccine later can still help protect you.

 Who should get the flu vaccine?

-The CDC and the American Academy of Pediatrics recommends the flu vaccine for children 6 months and older.
+The CDC and the American Academy of Pediatrics (AAP) recommends the flu vaccine for children 6 months and older.
 The AAP recommends the flu shot over the flu spray for children "because it has provided the most consistent protection against all strains of the flu virus in recent years."
 For children who otherwise wouldn't get the flu shot (if they refuse to get one or if their pediatrician's office runs out), then the nasal flu spray is an option.

 Can you get the flu vaccine if you are allergic to eggs?